zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our dialogue begins with Melinda saying to Chad, “T a da!”
 That's an expression, “Ta (ta) da (da),” that we use when we are proud of  something that were presenting to someone else – like, “Here's somethin g that I painted,” or “Here is my song,” and you show it to the other person becau se you are proud of it, because you think you did a good job.
 You say, “Ta da!” – means “Here it is.
 Look at this!”

 Melinda says “I'm finally done with my portfolio.”
 A “portfolio” is a collection of your work, usually the best things that you have do ne.
-If you're an artist, for example, it would be a collection of your pictures;  if you're photographer, of your photographs; if you're a writer, perhaps, of some o f the things that you've written – any collection of your work that you use either t o give to someone who may give you a job – a potential employer – or to give to someone who might want to hire you.
+If you're an artist, for example, it would be a collection of your pictures;  if you're photographer, of your photographs; if you're a writer, perhaps, of some of the things that you've written – any collection of your work that you use either t o give to someone who may give you a job – a potential employer – or to give to someone who might want to hire you.
 So, if you're an architect, you might hav e a portfolio of the plans that you've drawn of buildings to show to someone who mi ght want to hire you to work for them.

 Melinda has a portfolio.
 She asked Chad if he wants  to see it.
 Chad says, “Sure.
 This portfolio has samples of your work, right?”
 “S amples” (sample) is one piece of something that is used to represent a larger gro up.
 A sample, in this case, would be one of the things that Melinda has done.
 A n “example,” is another way of saying this.